How to Keep Baby Awake While Breastfeeding

 - Put some quick-tempo music on, loud enough to wake your baby.

 - Try taking a bath with your baby.

 - Run a finger gently down your baby’s spine.

-If your baby is still sleeping while breastfeeding, even after trying all the above, you can leave him/her to sleep, and breastfeed when he/she wakes.
+If your baby is still sleeping while breastfeeding, even after trying all the above, you can leave them to sleep and breastfeed when they wake.

-All babies do sleep a lot in the beginning, and many moms worry about this.
-If your baby is still producing enough dirty and wet diapers, you don’t need to worry.
+All babies sleep a lot initially, and many moms worry about this.
+You don't need to worry if your baby is still producing dirty and wet diapers.

-After two weeks you can start to feed your baby when he/she signals to be fed, but babies under two weeks generally need to be woken up for feedings every two hours.
+After two weeks, you can start to feed your baby when they signal to be fed, but babies under two weeks generally need to be woken up for feedings every two hours.

 Why Some Babies Are More Sleepy Than Others

-- Exhaustion resulting from over-stimulation such as loud noises and/or bright lights.
+- Exhaustion results from overstimulation, such as loud noises and bright lights.